coderrio/Coderr.Documentation/docs/getting-started/index.md

 The main purpose of Coderr is to identify errors in production environments.

-Having Coderr activated in development environments will doesn't make sense.
 As a developer, you typically have full control of errors happening in developer environments.
+Thus it doesn't make sense to have Coderr  activated in development environments.

 To keep the error list clean, we recommend that you conditionally activate Coderr.